cb-stimmer/chaturbate-estim-2b/README.md

 Chaturbate E-stim 2B controller
 =========

+## Currently not working due to broken interface to Chaturbate.
+## I am currently working on a rewrite to fix this issue.

 An application to control the E-Stim systems 2B based on tips.
 Copy settings.json.example to settings.json
 Adjust the settings to your preferences.